Fusionmedstaff

 Your moment to shine has finally arrived.
 With steps one through three behind you, you can get your name out there and apply for travel jobs through a reliable allied health and travel nursing agency, like us at Fusion Medical Staffing!

 Before you submit your job application, make sure your healthcare resume is up to date, highlighting your most recent experience, special skills, and education/training.
-Then, complete an online quick app (or full application) and don’t forget to fill out your skills checklist!
+Then, complete an online quick app and don’t forget to fill out your skills checklist!

-From this point in the travel process, you’ll be vetted by an App Specialist who will make sure you have the proper qualifications and credentials for the job you applied for.
+From this point in the travel process, you’ll be vetted by internal specialists who will make sure you have the proper qualifications and credentials for the job you applied for.
 If all goes well, you’ll be matched with a Fusion Medical Staffing recruiter.
 Here, your recruiter is your personal cheerleader who will be by your side for the entirety of your Fusion Medical Staffing travel journey.

 After you’ve connected with your allied health or travel nurse recruiter, they’ll get to know you more and build an internal profile that will help them help you find assignments that align with your lifestyle.
 Using this information, the resume team creates a Fusion Medical Staffing-specific resume that’s shared with hiring managers at various medical facilities across the country.